Rebecca Riots: Aftermath

 By late 1843, the riots had stopped.
 Although Rebecca had failed to produce an immediate effect on the lives of the farmers she had sought to serve, the very nature of a leaderless uprising of the downtrodden peasantry in an attempt to obtain justice from an unfair system, was an important socio-political event within Wales.
-In the aftermath of the riots, some rent reductions were achieved, the toll rates were improved (although destroyed toll-houses were rebuilt) and the protests prompted several reforms, including a Royal Commission into the question of toll roads, which led to the Turnpikes, South Wales Act 1844.
-This Act consolidated the trusts, simplified the rates and reduced the hated toll on lime movement by half.
+In the aftermath of the riots, some rent reductions were achieved, the toll rates were improved (although destroyed toll-houses were rebuilt) and the protests prompted several reforms, including a royal commission into the question of toll roads, which led to the South Wales Turnpike Trusts Act 1844 (7 & 8 Vict. c.
+91).
+This act consolidated the trusts, simplified the rates and reduced the hated toll on lime movement by half.
 More importantly, the riots inspired later Welsh protests.
 These included opposition to the privatisation of salmon reserves on the River Wye in the 1860s and 70s, which became known as 'the second Rebecca riots', and the formation in the 1970s of the radical arts collective known as the Beca group.

-As late as December 1910, the historic horn used to gather the Rebeccaites was sounded during the General Election campaign to signify the arrival of the car carrying Liberal candidate John Hinds for a meeting at Bethania Chapel, Talog.
+As late as December 1910, the historic horn used to gather the Rebeccaites was sounded during the general election campaign to signify the arrival of the car carrying Liberal candidate John Hinds for a meeting at Bethania Chapel, Talog.

+The toll house near Porthmadog, at the south-eastern end of the Cob, was built for collection of the tolls which were introduced when the long embankment opened in 1811.
+A tariff of toll charges from the 19th century is still to be seen on the front of the building.
+The Cob’s private operator was authorised by an 1807 act of Parliament, Madocks' Estate Act 1807 (47 Geo.
+3 Sess.
+2 c. xxxvi), to levy tolls on road vehicles which crossed.
+In April 1978 the rights were purchased by a local body called the Rebecca Trust, which continued to levy a 5p toll per vehicle for 25 years.
+Surplus funds were distributed annually to local good causes.
+Tolls ended on 29 March 2003, after the Welsh Government bought the Cob from the trust.